NHLPA approves going forward with 24-team playoff talks

 The NHLPA did not provide a breakdown of the vote of its 31 player representatives in making the announcement Friday night, a day after the proposal was presented to the union's executive board.
 In giving the format the green light, the NHLPA stressed several details still need to be negotiated before games can begin.

 The proposal will now go to the NHL board of governors, which is expected to approve the plan in the next few days.
-Once approved, the proposal effectively ends the season of the league’s bottom seven teams.
+Once approved, the proposal effectively ends the season of the league’s bottom seven teams, including the Buffalo Sabres.

 Under the plan proposed by the NHL/NHLPA Return To Play committee, the top four teams in each conference would play each other in a mini-tournament for seeding while the remaining 16 teams face off in a best-of-five series play-in round to set the final 16 to compete for the Stanley Cup.